Geng Huichang

-Geng Huichang (耿惠昌 (Gěng Hùichāng); born 11 November 1951), is a Chinese intelligence officer and politician who served as the 4th Minister of State Security of the People's Republic of China and prior as president of the China Institute of Contemporary International Relations, the 11th bureau of the MSS.
-He is currently the vice chairman of the Liaison with Hong Kong, Macao, Taiwan and Overseas Chinese Committee of the Chinese People's Political Consultative Conference (CPPCC), and a member of the Standing Committee of the CPPCC National Committee (NC-CPPCC).
+Geng Huichang (耿惠昌 (Gěng Hùichāng); born 11 November 1951) is a Chinese intelligence officer and politician who served as the 4th Minister of State Security of the People's Republic of China and prior as president of the China Institute of Contemporary International Relations (CICIR), the 11th bureau of the Ministry of State Security (MSS).
+He is currently the vice chairman of the Liaison with Hong Kong, Macao, Taiwan and Overseas Chinese Committee of the Chinese People's Political Consultative Conference (CPPCC), and a member of the Standing Committee of the National Conference of the CPPCC National Committee (NC-CPPCC).

 Early life

 Geng was born in Laoting County, Hebei province.
 He reportedly has a college degree.

 Intelligence career

 China Institute of Contemporary International Relations

 In 1985 Geng became deputy director of the American Research Department of the China Institute of Contemporary International Relations (CICIR), a think tank which constitutes the 11th bureau of the Ministry of State Security (MSS).
 He was promoted to president in 1990, and retained this position until 1993.

 He also served as deputy director general of the China International Culture Exchange Center (CICEC).

 During his time at CICIR Geng held the title of "Professor" and studied Islamic fundamentalism in Asia.